5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_SVELTE.md

 - SSR is there, but still a WIP

 December 2020: Svelte with Snowpack !
+October 2021: Svelte author has now been hired to work at Vercel!
+Hopefully Svelte will be a better solutions than *React* , anytime soon

 ##### Contributing to Svelte and seeing it fly ?
 Why not :)
 A step-by-step approach